 Our coastal clean-up events are organised on a regular basis, and they provide an opportunity for local communities, groups, and individuals to meet like-minded people, have fun, and clean up their local environment.
 Major OSOF clean-up events usually coincide with key events throughout the year.
 OSOF can organise smaller clean-up events throughout the year as needed, so keep up to date with our current events on social media or contact us.

-* The counter on this page represents an estimated total volume of trash in litres diverted away from our ocean through OSOF collaborative events.
-It does not include data from cleanups that OSOF has enabled through outreach and loan of cleanup kits.
+* The counter on this page represents an estimated total volume of trash in litres diverted away from our ocean through OSOF collaborative and outreach events, and through the loan of cleanup kits.

 Visit the OSOF events page to find out about our events.

 Why do we clean up our coast?